DMPonline.be: How do I write a Data Management Plan?

 Also on the right is an ‘Add comment’ tab that you can use to leave a note to yourself or a collaborator.

-A progress indicator next to your project title shows how many questions you have answered and how much of the available space you have used (different templates may have different page limits).
+A progress indicator next to your project title shows how many questions you have answered.
+A minimum of 50% of the questions should be answered to enable you to set the plan visibility options.

 Via the ‘Share’ tab, you can give other users (such as a collaborator or supervisor) access to your plan and clarify each user's role.